 Northern Ireland has recently been thrown onto the travel bucket list of people all over the world due to the incredible popularity of the HBO show ‘Game Of Thrones’.
 According to Tourism NI, Game of Thrones Fans account for 1 in 6 offshore visitors.
 Northern Ireland is part of the United Kingdom and is located on the North-Eastern corner of the island of Ireland.
 The rest of the island is occupied by the Republic of Ireland.

 Northern Ireland is steeped in a long and often quite dark history dating back over 2,000 years.
 Home to over 40 castles, it is definitely a playground for the history enthusiast.
 Another major attraction is the link to the infamous ill-fated ship, The Titanic.
-The Titanic was built in Northern Ireland and you can visit the very informative museum in Belfast to learn more about the ship’s history.
+The Titanic built in Northern Ireland now features a very informative museum in Belfast to learn more about the ship’s history.

 Unfortunately, Public transport is quite limited and so if you can drive, this will be the easiest and most affordable mode of transportation.
 Northern Ireland’s best weather is between June and September as for the rest of the year, it tends to be wet and cold.